XLeukon/weather-banana/README.md

 API Endpoints
 -------------
 - `GET /cities500.json`
-  - Streams the city database from the project root.
+  - Streams the cities database from the project root.
   - Returns 404 if the file is missing.

 - `GET /api/env-check`